 2. IP address of your ISP

-Is either you are using a shared IP or a dedicated IP address, shared IP is sometimes helpful because it is a shared IP, and countries like Nigeria, Ghana, and Sierra leone use Shared IP this type of IP cannot be tracked easily the Organization in charge of tracking you must need to meet your ISP for in-depth analysis.
+Is either you are using a shared IP or a dedicated IP address, shared IP is sometimes helpful because it is a shared IP, and countries like Nigeria, Ghana, and Sierra Leone use Shared IP this type of IP cannot be tracked easily by the Organization in charge of tracking you must need to meet your ISP for in-depth analysis.